vuongvtrinh/vuongvtrinh.github.io/code/content/post/marpit/index.md

 title = "Marpit: Markdown slide deck framework"

 # Project summary to display on homepage.
-summary = "Marpit is the skinny framework for creating slide deck from Markdown.
-It can transform Markdown and CSS theme(s) to slide deck composed of static HTML and CSS and create a web page convertible into slide PDF by printing."
+summary = "Marpit can transform Markdown and CSS theme(s) to slide deck composed of static HTML and CSS and create a web page convertible into slide PDF by printing."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""